The extended gas-kinetic theory from Pullin equation: the relaxation rates, transport coefficients and model equation

 Based on the energy-scattering rules in Eqs.~(\ref{eq:redistribution}) and (\ref{after-g}), the integration over the phase space $\text{d}{{\epsilon }_{1}}\text{d}{{\epsilon }_{2}}\text{d}\mathbf{s}$, spanned by rotational energies ${\epsilon }_{1},{\epsilon }_{2}$, and partition variables $\mathbf{s}$, can be carried out.
 Noting that the partition variable $\mathbf{s}$ represents the fraction of energy redistributed during the scattering process, its integration is carried out over the interval $\left(0,1\right)$.

 After completing the integration for energy scattering, integral operator ${{\mathcal{I}}_{3}}\left[ A \right]$ can be written as functions of a series of element integrals like the use of $\Omega$ in traditional gas kinetic theory.
 Once the molecular potential is specified, the values of the elementary integrals can be determined.
 Thus, the most compact form of the relaxation rates is presented first.
 At the end of this subsection, the specific expressions using the VHS model is provided.
 The integral over velocity scattering $b\text{d}b\text{d}g$, can be compactly expressed through the collision cross-section.
-The standard collision cross-section integral ${{\Omega }_{l,r}}$ and ${{\hat{\Omega }}_{r}}$ are defined as follows:
+The elementary collision cross-section integral ${{\Omega }_{l,r}}$ and ${{\hat{\Omega }}_{r}}$ are defined as follows: